Revenge-Rakesh/Nodejs_application/README.md

 - nodejs-hpa.yml file used for auto scaling of nodejs application with minimum of 7 and maximum of 10 replicasets.
-- all.yml file used to take the user inputs like docker user name / ECR registry username user password.
+- all.yml file used to take the user inputs like docker user name / ECR registry username user password for pulling images.
-- For security purpose, it is better to create different file without exposing out side
+- For security purpose, it is better to create different file without exposing the file to out side

 Basics Required: